ichux/mini-data-ingestion/README.md

 Your app will be available at `127.0.0.1:8000` or the port you've selected while starting it.

 > Use the command `make a` to create an admin user to access the data.
 The default `username/password` = `(admin/admin)`

+> You need to log in to access the "Data" menu

 ## Design Decision
 Below is a graph of the SQL architecture employed: